 CLINICAL PSYCHOLOGIST, HARRIS INSTITUTE

 “Setting the Stage” – Infancy is a unique period in the developmental lifespan that is full of wonder, joy, challenge, amazement, trial and error.
 Babies experience an unparalleled and incredibly rapid rate of development that sets the stage for so much of the human experience, including (but not limited to) personality, sense of self and relationships.
 It is also the case that many of our personal struggles as well as areas of resilience have their origin in infancy as either contributing factors and/or early indicators.
-This presentation will aim to set the stage for upcoming discussions on children with Autism Spectrum Disorder (ADS) by examining several key areas of “normative” early childhood development, including the development of communication and attachment relationships.
+This presentation has set the stage for upcoming discussions on children with Autism Spectrum Disorder (ADS) by examining several key areas of “normative” early childhood development, including the development of communication and attachment relationships.

 ASSISTANT PROFESSOR, TULANE UNIVERSITY

 “Autism is Autism…or is it?” – The phrase “if you’ve met one person with Autism, you’ve met one person with Autism” is quite accurate.
 According to the DSM-5-TR, the diagnosis of Autism is to be made when a particular cluster of symptoms are present and impede functioning in social, educational, occupational, and other areas of functioning.
 The critical behaviors are the ability to communicate effectively and appropriately, interact with others socially, and the presence of restrictive/repetitive behaviors related to sensory processing, sameness/routines, repetitive actions, and fixated interests.
 In addition to diagnostic criteria, there are specifiers, associated features, and comorbid conditions that can impact the functioning of the individual.
 This would also be the reason why everyone given a diagnosis of ASD should receive a comprehensive evaluation to identify their unique strengths and weaknesses.
 Our current diagnosis-driven healthcare system threatens the individual’s ability to understand their diagnosis, associated features, and comorbid conditions to better benefit on understanding their strengths while minimizing/accommodating the areas that pose the most challenge.
-In the current talk, I will explain the importance of a comprehensive evaluation for allowing the person with Autism to achieve their highest level of functioning.
-I will also discuss how the comprehensive evaluation results can help us understand more about the diagnosis, make better predictions about the individual’s future functioning, and create tailored interventions for all ages.

 DIRECTOR OF NEUROPSYCHOLOGY SERVICES, ASCENSION ILLINOIS BRAIN AND SPINE